infinitytec/blocklists/README.md

 [Static filters](https://github.com/infinitytec/blocklists/raw/master/annoyances.txt)

 ## Medical Pseudoscience
 Blocks sites such as antivax sites and misleading medical information and "snake oil."
+For best performance, use with the MLM blocklist below, which has a lot of essential oil brands and other pseudoscientific brands that just take up a lot of space.
 Note that I am not a doctor; consult a medical professional for any medical advice.
 I also may have a few general conspiracy theory sites in there as well.

 [Hosts file format](https://github.com/infinitytec/blocklists/raw/master/medicalpseudoscience.txt)